 When I got the chance to read the scrip first hand and help out as a beta reader, it was a dream come true, and I never did anything like that.
 I just tried to do my best and learn all I could.

 As I read through the scrip, I could see that Bunneh is a story with potential, with some great characters and interesting setting that goes on a journey full of magic, action, drama and friendship, and you’ll get invested into it once you give it a chance.
 I really hope this project rocks it once it’s out for everyone.

 The Mentor: Ratique

-After her reading, and her given some valid feedback I became trusted in my work.
-There was a huge work ahead for me, but there was no doubt, I had a story worthy reading and with the right care it would be, what I dream of it could be.
+After her reading and her giving some valid feedback, I became trusted with my work.
+There was a huge work ahead for me, but there was no doubt I had a story worth reading and with the right care, it would be what I dream it could be.

 An original timeless fantasy story.